pran-7-5/eco_style/README.md

 Mixer/ grinder/ juicer = there is a poisonous grease inside the blade bearing so avoid these.

+Water purifier - Avoid using RO, its equivalent to distilled water used in big batteries and has nothing in it, no minerals.
-Water purifier - live near rivers, drink direct, well water drink direct(not steady wells/only stream wells), don't dig new wells like every person is boring his own, stop cities live near rivers.
+Live near rivers, drink direct, well water drink direct(not steady wells/only stream wells), don't dig new wells like every person is boring his own, stop cities live near rivers.
-Avoid using RO, its equivalent to distilled water used in big batteries and has nothing in it, no minerals.
+** Avoid drinking from ponds or lakes, these are not flowing water.

 1 star = very high consumption, highest bill, lowest efficiency.
 2 star, 3 star, 4 star.